RNA-FRETools/MASH-FRET/docs/video-processing/functionalities/set-export-options.md

 ## vbFRET-compatible

-Export single molecule intensity-time traces to one common MATLAB binary file importable to the external software vbFRET (available
+Writes single molecule intensity-time traces to one common MATLAB binary file importable to the external software vbFRET (available
 [here](http://vbfret.sourceforge.net/)).

 See